r-lyeh-archived/frodo/README.md

 - Frodo is a lightweight ring dependency framework.
 Written in C++11.
 - Frodo is tiny.
 - Frodo is cross-platform.
-- Frodo is BOOST licensed.
+- Frodo is zlib/libpng licensed.

 ## some theory
 - rings are made of independant systems, subsystems, libraries, singletons, etc